Stryker Hip Replacements

 The Accolade TMZF implant was replaced in the U.S. market because it could cause corrosion and fretting if used with cobalt chromium femoral heads.
 Complications led some patients to require revision surgery.

 A November 2022 case series published in Geriatric Orthopaedic Surgery & Rehabilitation examines three cases of catastrophic trunnion failure of the TMZF version of the Citation femoral stem.
 In discussing these cases, researchers noted, “Failure has been particularly noted in the single wedge Accolade 1 stem design.
 Other stems also used this alloy including the anatomic designed Citation stem.”
+This underscores inherent vulnerabilities in its design when subjected to prolonged mechanical stress.

 The researchers also stated, “Femoral stems manufactured from TMZF have been susceptible to trunnion failure.
 The majority of reports involving trunnion failure involve the single wedge Stryker Accolade I TMZF stem design.57 Failure has also been reported in the Meridian stem.
 Trunnion failure is thought to be due to fretting when paired with a Cobalt-Chromium head.”